mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 |3402                              |819            |00819 - Career and Technical Ed. cert.|

 Note that the namespace for the above descriptors is ```uri://education.mn.gov/LevelOfEducationDescriptor```.
 Prior to **8/6/2020**, MDE Ed-Fi data stores (including Sandboxes created before that date) only included the base ed-fi descriptors in the ```uri://ed-fi.org/LevelOfEducationDescriptor``` namespace, which created confusion among vendors.
 These should **NOT** be used.
 Vendors should create new sandboxes to test this functionality and delete any created before 8/6.

+## Supplemental Program Names
+ODS-API users will note that the sy21 sandbox contains sample records for ```programs```, described as "any program designed to work in conjunction with, or as a supplement to, the main academic program."
+These programs are set primarily for Early Education (EE), but 16 types have been set up in the programTypeDescriptors for use.
+Sample JSON is available in the sandbox to view examples of programs that districts can load into Ed-Fi.
+As of 8/21/2020, MDE is currently determining guidance on naming these programs via the ```programName``` element.